Hannibal (1959 film): Production

 Despite being an Italian production the film was mainly financed by American studio Warner Brothers.

 Victor Mature signed to make the film with Liber Films of Rome in March 1959.
-Filming took place in October of that year with a reported budget of $2.5 million.
+Filming took place in October 1959 with a reported budget of $2.5 million.
 Edgar Ulmer was the American representative of the company.

-The only English speaking actors in the film were Victor Mature and Rita Gam, all the other actors were Italian and had their lines dubbed into English.
+The only English speaking actors in the film were Victor Mature and Rita Gam.
+All the other actors were Italian and had their lines dubbed into English.
 The film featured approximately 20,000 extras.

 The film was originally intended to be a more personal account of Hannibal's life, but the studio instead pressured the film makers into developing a more standard historical film.
-The film was directed by Edgar G. Ulmer, although IMDB lists Carlo Ludovico Bragaglia as a co-director.
+The film was directed by Edgar G. Ulmer, although IMDb lists Carlo Ludovico Bragaglia as a co-director.
 The film was released theatrically in the USA on 18 June 1960.

 The film existed in two versions, a 95-minute version released in non-English speaking European countries, and a 103-minute version released in the US and other English speaking territories.
 The films tagline was "Jump on!
 Hang on!
 Here comes the avenging Hannibal and his crazed elephant army!"
 The film's music was composed by Carlo Rustichelli.